frees-io/freestyle-seed.g8/README.md

+#Freestyle-seed

-This is a Giter8 template for Freestyle projects.
+This is a Giter8 template with the necessary for a Freestyle project.

+The template include a `Hello World` with the desirable algebra structure

 ## Creating New Freestyle Project

-1. Create a new project from Freestyle g8 template:
+1. Create a new project from Freestyle g8 seed template:

 ```scala
 sbt new frees-io/freestyle-seed.g8